louismullie/temp-data/markdown_final/c54ce07c-07b5-32ed-dd35-bfdefc0bfa19.md

 ### Guidelines for the prevention and treatment of opportunistic infections among HIV-exposed and HIV-infected children: recommendations from CDC, the National Institutes of Health, the HIV Medicine Association of the Infectious Diseases Society of America, the Pediatric Infectious Diseases Society, and the American Academy of Pediatrics [^271c524c].
 MMWR: Recommendations and Reports (2009).
 Medium credibility.

-Special populations — Because "primaquine is not routinely prescribed for immigrants as part of a post-treatment/pre-departure regimen," patients with prior "P. vivax or P. ovale infection in the past would be at continued risk of developing malaria months to years after arrival in the United States."
-"Presumptive treatment on arrival (preferable) or laboratory screening to detect Plasmodium infection is recommended for refugees originating in sub-Saharan Africa who have not received pre-departure therapy with a recommended regimen."
+Special populations — Because "primaquine is not routinely prescribed for immigrants as part of a post-treatment/pre-departure regimen", patients with prior "P. vivax or P. ovale infection in the past would be at continued risk of developing malaria months to years after arrival in the United States".
+"Presumptive treatment on arrival (preferable) or laboratory screening to detect Plasmodium infection is recommended for refugees originating in sub-Saharan Africa who have not received pre-departure therapy with a recommended regimen".

 ---